Beringar/meta-capstone/README.md

 # Frontend Meta Capstone (Little Lemon / Reserve a Table)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Instructions:

-In the project directory, you can run:
+In the project directory, you need to run:
+### `npm install`
+to install dependencies
 ### `npm start`

-Runs the app in the development mode.\
+runs the app in dev mode

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\